 If you believe a source has been misread or a newer version exists, submit a challenge.

-Among the 18 major aerospace brands we've scored, TUI sits 3rd of 18.
+Among the 31 major aerospace brands we've scored, TUI is tied =8th of 31, with 1 other.

 Score history begins 6 April 2026.